How I Became a Transphobic Meme

 How non-binary fashion complicates the politics of public bathrooms

-A white, embroidered, floor-length skirt happened to fall from my waist the day #BoycottTarget first announced itself as a Facebook trending topic.
+A white, embroidered, floor-length skirt happened to hang from my waist the day #BoycottTarget first announced itself as a Facebook trending topic.
 The Instagram hashtag offered a variety of transphobic rebukes to the superstore's initiative to allow "transgender team members and guests to use the restroom or fitting room facility that corresponds with their gender identity."

 “Just because a man may ‘feel’ like a woman doesn’t mean he should be able to share a bathroom with my daughter, or yours.”